 Ketoacidosis and high ketones in urine

 Before we dive into this, a side note…

-If you don’t have Type 1 Diabetes, then Keto won’t give you ketoacidosis!
+If you don’t have diabetes, then Keto won’t give you ketoacidosis!

 Your body has natural feedback mechanisms, involving insulin, that prevents this from happening in people without diabetes.